 Worship is the center of our church community.
-Our pastoral team, led by Rev. Matthew Ruffner, lead three worship services on Sunday morning in the Sanctuary, and one on Sunday evenings in Founders Hall.
 Come experience God through joyful singing, listening to the Word, and powerful sermons.

-From September – May, there are four Sunday worship services at PHPC
+There are two weekly worship services at PHPC

 Large Print and Hearing Assistance